odddollar/Academic-contact-finder/documentation/USER_GUIDE.md

 The first time you open the application, you will be prompted to enter your **Scopus API key** and your **Google API key**.

 If you have already been provided with a Scopus API key, you can skip the **Register for a Scopus API Key** step below and proceed to the **Register for a Google API Key** step.

 ### Register for a Scopus API Key

 > [!NOTE]
 >
-> Scopus does not provide API keys if you are not part of an academic institution, such as a research facility or university.
+> Scopus only provides API keys if you are part of an academic institution, such as a research facility or university.

 1. Visit the site: https://dev.elsevier.com/index.jsp
 2. You will be prompted to **Sign In**.